 Staff will be provided additional paid time off in order to get vaccinations and vaccination boosters, once available.

-h.
-Appropriate accommodation s for students with disabilities with respect to health and safety policies; and i.
+In January, KPPS will be hosting two vaccination clinics in partnership with CHOP.
+The clinics will be open to all student and staff and include the option to get a booster shot for those that are eligible. h.
+Appropriate accommodation s for students with disabilities with respect to health and safety policies; and Our school nurse and special education team have worked with any of our students with disabilities and their families to evaluate their ability to meet the health and safety procedures set forth in this plan and put in place appropriate accommodations to the health and safety policy as needed, including but not limited to: 1.
+Scheduled mask breaks 2.
+Additional time outside i.
 Coordination with state and local health officials.
 Our network pandemic liaison has established a relationship with the COVID Schools Team at the Philadelphia Department of Public Health and communicates regularly with that team for guidance related to COVID-19 positive cases, close contacts, school closure and other mitigation strategies.